scrapy/scrapy/docs/topics/request-queues.rst

 Downstream Queues
 =================

-Scrapy differentiates between two types of downstream queues: memory queues and disk queues.
+Scrapy differentiates between two types of downstream queues (the data structures that hold the actual data): memory queues and disk queues.
 If the :setting:`JOBDIR` setting is defined, a disk queue is used.
 If it is not defined, a memory queue is used (this is the default).

 Memory queue
 ------------